 I made this recipe in my favorite blender, the Ninja Kitchen System.
 I have had it for about five years now and it still works great.
 It blends so fast, even with ice.
 It comes with a few attachments, for smoothies I use the large pitcher.
 In the photo above you can see that it has two rows of blades that blend super fast.

 In minutes you will have a delicious and healthy smoothie!
 You can blend ice with fruit and have a pretty good smoothie.
-I almost always add plain Greek yogurt to most of my smoothies for a extra dose of protein.
+I almost always add plain Greek yogurt to most of my smoothies for an extra dose of protein.

 If you notice, the straw in this photo is glass.
 I would have never thought of using a glass straw but I came across the idea while reading a recent magazine.
-So, I searched for a good brand on amazon and found one that I love.
+So, I searched for a good brand and found one that I love.
 I have Hummingbird Glass Straws and I love them!
 Since I make smoothies quite frequently and hate being wasteful, I decided to give them a try.
 The ones that I found came with a teeny little scrubber to clean them with.

 They work well and are thick enough for any smoothies or ice cream shakes to fit through.
 Think about how many of us use straws each year, times that by……what’s the population of the world again??? you don’t need to google or try to calculate since A lOT of waste is the answer.
 I am suggesting to give reusable glass straws a chance.
-Do we always know whats in plastic???
+Do we always know what’s in plastic???

 I was impressed with the recyclable box no unnecessary plastic at all, and the scrubby brush is so cute!